Note: This post is the second of a two-part series on event venue negotiation strategies.

 Need a better way to manage all the little details you negotiate with your venues (as well as a convenient place to store and manage all your other event details)?

-Planning Pod has 26+ easy-to-use, Web-based event management tools built exclusively for event professionals to help you track everything and collaborate online with your staff, clients and vendors.
+Planning Pod has 26+ easy-to-use, Web-based venue and event management tools built exclusively for event professionals to help you track everything and collaborate online with your staff, clients and vendors.

 #26 – Maximize your comped room ratio